andreasdominik/NNHelferlein.jl/docs/src/index.md

 ## Quick Start

-Have a look at the examples in GitHub:
+Have a look at the examples:

 ```@contents
 Pages = [